 Instead, HSUS spends millions on programs that seek to economically cripple meat and dairy producers; eliminate the use of animals in biomedical research labs; phase out pet breeding, zoos, and circus animal acts; and demonize hunters as crazed lunatics.
 HSUS spends more than $4 million each year on travel expenses alone, just keeping its multi-national agenda going.

-HSUS president and CEO Wayne Pacelle described some of his goals in 2004 for The Washington Post: “We will see the end of wild animals in circus acts … [and we’re] phasing out animals used in research.
+Then HSUS president Wayne Pacelle described some of his goals in 2004 for The Washington Post: “We will see the end of wild animals in circus acts … [and we’re] phasing out animals used in research.
 Hunting?
 I think you will see a steady decline in numbers.”
 But Pacelle may have more ambitious anti-hunting goals.
 In 1991, while he was the National Director of the Fund for Animals, Pacelle told the Associated Press: “[I]f we could shut down all sport hunting in a moment, we would.
 Just like we would shut down all dog fighting, all cock fighting or all bull fighting.”

 More recently, in a June 2005 interview, Pacelle told Satya magazine that HSUS is working on “a guide to vegetarian eating, to really make the case for it.”
 A strict vegan himself, Pacelle added: “Reducing meat consumption can be a tremendous benefit to animals.”